python-botogram/botogram/docs/api/telegram.rst

       *This attribute can be None if it's not provided by Telegram.*

+   .. py:attribute:: venue

+      If the user sent a :py:class:`~botogram.Venue` with this message, the attribute contains its representation.

+      *This attribute can be None if the message isn't a venue.*

    .. py:attribute:: new_chat_member

       A :py:class:`~botogram.User` object representing a new member of a group